Historic Beachside Home

 CELEBRATIONS

-This home has a fully furnished 1 bedroom/1 bath Accessory Dwelling Unit (ADU).
+This home has a fully furnished, 1 bedroom/1 bath, licensed long-term rental unit, or optionally a guest house.
 It is built above the garage, with a private entrance accessible from the back patio.
 A small balcony overlooks the courtyard.

-The ADU offers several options.
-It is an ideal guest house, offering your visitors a comfortable stay with privacy.
+As a guest house, it offers your visitors a comfortable stay with privacy.
 It can provide an independent, but nearby, residence for an elderly relative, or perhaps a first apartment for a young adult.
 It can also serve as office space for your home-based business.

-The ADU is a licensed long-term rental property (6-month minimum lease) with proven rental income.
-The ADU could rent for $1,200/month in the current market.
+As a rental property (6-month minimum lease), it has a proven history of rental income.
+It easily rents for $1,200/month in the current market.
 Applying this income to mortgage principal can greatly reduce interest payments and the length of a mortgage.

 Lot and Room Sizes